biagiocornacchia/microsoft-presidio-using-grpc/analyzer/README.md

     clientAnalyzer.closeConnection()
 ```
 `createPatternInfo(num, nameList, regexList, scoreList)` is an utility fuction that has 4 arguments and returns a list of pattern:
-1. num: number of patterns
+1. num - number of patterns
-2. nameList: list of name pattern
+2. nameList - list of name pattern
-3. regexList: list of regex
+3. regexList - list of regex
-4. scoreList: list of scores
+4. scoreList - list of scores

 This is an example of a deny-list based setup.